I’m addicted to flash fiction. I enjoy the challenge of compacting a story into a thousand words or fewer—and watching other writers do it too!

 Though sentence pacing can be a struggle, every aspiring author needs to master it so readers won’t stumble through the story.
 Achieving the right flow will set your story eons above the competition, and flash fiction gives you a chance to practice without being overwhelmed.

 In a novel with long chapters and numerous threads to untangle, the pacing can be hard to isolate, but in flash fiction you can easily evaluate individual sentences.
 If the pacing is off, you’ll notice for sure!
 Thrillers shouldn’t be full of sentences that wax eloquent since this will slow down a story that’s meant to be fast.
 And rapid, terse sentences aren’t suitable for romances, which should move along more leisurely.
 Consider how this excerpt sounds:

-I ducked when my brother, Terrak, yelled my name, and an orc’s blade sheered the air above my head.
+When my brother yelled my name, I ducked, and an orc’s blade sheered the air above my head.
 Then Terrak’s blade punched through its gut.
 I gasped out a breath as I straightened, and the orc crumpled.